lujanfernaud/project-euler/ruby/README.md

-# Project Euler Solutions using Ruby
+# The Odin Project - Project Euler Solutions

 Solution of the first three exercises of Project Euler using Ruby.